ggmpteam/ggmp/docs/components.md

 |0xFE|Client Assign|Used by server to assign a Client ID to a connected Client|?|
 |0xFF|Ack|Acknowledge a previous message which has requested it|?|

-An important note: Any even-numbered Message Type in the range 0x00 to 0xEE can require an ACK by increasing the value of the Header by 0x01.
+An important note: Any even-numbered Message Type in the range 0x00 to 0xEE can opt not to require an ACK by increasing the value of the Header by 0x01.
 In the table above, this property is explicitly written for the Action message type, however this property is implemented for all Message Types in the above range, and is simply implied in much of this documentation.

 ## CL: Client ID